pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 ## Getting more information from PyPy's GC

 First, let us talk about the technical details.
-Hopefully you still remember how nursery allocations and sampling worked, as described in part one of our Blog post.
+Hopefully you still remember how nursery allocations and sampling worked, as described in the previous blog post.
 Now we want to extend that approach by also finding out what type of allocation (i.e., object) triggered a sample and, if it survived, the next minor collection.
 So let us directly dive into how PyPy's GC stores the type of an object.

+TODO: add an image of an object (a bit boring, but an image always helps)

-Every object allocated by the GC has a header, which is basically a 32-bit signed integer, composed of a (shifted) 16-bit type ID and 16-bit GC flags.
+Every object allocated by the GC has a header, composed of a 16-bit type ID and 16 bits for GC flags.
 This means for every object allocated, as soon as we've got its address, we can just read the type from its header.
-Unfortunately, those type IDs correspond to RPython types and not Python (app-level) types, which may not be very intuitive for non PyPy developers.
-Getting the app-level types would either be computationally costly or even impossible, due to the objects not being completely initialized at that point.
+Unfortunately, those type IDs correspond to RPython types and not Python (app-level) types.
+The RPython-level types may not be very intuitive for non PyPy developers.
+Unfortunately getting the type at the Python level would either be computationally costly or even impossible, due to the objects not being completely initialized at the point where the GC would like to find out the type.

 Let's talk about the second piece of information we want to get our hands on:
 Did an allocated object survive the next minor collection after it was allocated, or did it not?
-During minor collections, there is a point in time where surviving objects are known and marked via one GC header flag (one bit).
+During minor collections, there is a point in time where surviving objects are known and marked via one GC header flag.
+This is only a rough indication of how long the object survived, but since most objects die young (i.e. before the first minor collection), it's still interesting to identify call sites where object get allocated that survive longer than one minor collection.

-Now let us put all those pieces together.
-Remember how the sampling worked?
-There is that `nursery_top` and every time it is exceeded, the function `collect_and_reserve` is called.
-This function checks if the nursery is full or if the `nursery_top` was just a`sample_point`.
-If the latter is the case, a sample (or multiple samples) will be triggered.
-Finally, the allocation request will be fulfilled, and the address of the allocated object will be returned.
+A quick recap of how sampling worked: Every `n` bytes allocated, a sample will be triggered.
+Afterwards, the allocation request will be fulfilled, returning the address of free memory for the newly allocated object to the caller.
 That is where our new modifications start.
 Before returning the address of that freshly allocated object, we put that address into a list.
+In this way, we maintain a list `sampled_objects` of the sampled objects that were allocated since that last collection.

-In the middle of the next minor collection, when the objects to be tenured are known, we can just take every address inside that list and look into the corresponding GC header to read the type ID and the survives-this-minor-collection bit.
-Then we repack the 16 bit type ID and a single bit for tenured/freed into one 32-bit integer for each sampled object into another list.
-Before passing that new list of sampled object types and their lifetime information to VMProf, we record some GC-statistics, like `total_memory_used, total_size_of_arenas` and the`GC`'s state.
-All this information will be passed to VMProf, which then penultimately records the VM's RSS and finally writes everything to disk.
+This list is then used during the next minor collection.
+After the heap has been traced and all surviving objects are known, we can take every address inside `sampled_objects` and look into the corresponding GC header to read the type ID and to find out whether the object survived or not.
+These two pieces of information are then stored into the profile on disk, together with some statistics about the current state of the GC.

+That information is the following:
-The `total_size_of_arenas` tells us how much space the GC actually has to allocate objects, while `total_memory_used` tells us how much of that is already occupied.
-But there is more to a VM than just the memory the GC manages, thus the `vmRSS` tells us how much memory PyPy consumes in General.
+The `total_size_of_arenas` tells us how much space the GC actually has to allocate tenured objects, while `total_memory_used` tells us how much of that is already occupied.
+But there is more to a VM than just the memory the GC manages, thus the `vmRSS` tells us how much memory PyPy consumes from the point of view of the operating system.
 Finally, the `GC state` tells the current major collection phase, which is one
 of: `scanning, marking, sweeping, finalizing`.

-After the profiling has finished, we also dump a mapping of RPython type IDs to their respective names into the profile so that an UI tool like the [vmprof-firefox-converter](https://github.com/Cskorpion/vmprof-firefox-converter) may use that to display the actual type names.
+To be able to map type IDs of RPython types from numbers to something human-readable, we also dump a mapping of RPython type IDs to their respective names into the profile so that an UI tool like the [vmprof-firefox-converter](https://github.com/Cskorpion/vmprof-firefox-converter) may use that to display the actual type names.
 As said earlier, those RPython